playgameservices/play-games-plugin-for-unity/README.md

     }
 ```

-**Note:** Some versions of Unity (4.2), re-exporting to an existing
-XCode project path will overwrite **Libraries/RegisterMonoModule.cpp**, even if
-you use the **Append** option.
-Therefore, you must perform these changes every time
-you export the project.
-To simplify your workflow, consider copying the files to
-a different location before re-exporting, and copy them back after the process
-is complete.

 ## (Advanced) Using the Plugin Without Overriding the Default Social Platform

 When you call `PlayGamesPlatform.Activate`, Google Play Games becomes your default social platform implementation, which means that static calls to methods in `Social` and `Social.Active` will be carried out by the Google Play Games plugin.
 This is the desired behavior for most games using the plugin.